-As days grow shorter and temperatures fall, it’s time once again to prepare your home for the long winter months ahead.
-Taking a few minutes now to walk around your home-visually inspecting important systems from a safety perspective and making note of routine maintenance chores that need attention-is a great way to get started, and a good winter maintenance checklist can help.
+As days grow shorter and temperatures fall, we begin to realize the summer’s over, prepare your home for winter.
+Taking a few minutes to walk around your home.
+Visually inspect important systems from a safety perspective.
+In addition, making note of routine maintenance chores that need attention.
+These are great ways to get started, but a good winter maintenance checklist can help a lot.

-3. Recharge or replace fire extinguishers.
-Check the gauge on every fire extinguisher to make sure it’s fully charged (arrow pointing to the green area of the gauge).
-Remove each extinguisher from its mounting bracket and turn upside down to help prevent the dry chemicals inside from caking on the bottom over time.
+Recharge or replace fire extinguishers.
+Furthermore, check the gauge on every fire extinguisher to make sure it’s fully charged.
+The arrow should be pointing to the green area of the gauge.
+Remove each extinguisher from its mounting bracket.
+Turn the extinguisher upside down to help prevent the dry chemicals inside from caking on the bottom over time.
 If your fire extinguishers are more than one year old, consider having them inspected by a professional.

-5. Stock up on furnace filters.
 Dirty furnace filters waste energy.
 They also force your furnace to work harder to heat your home.
-Your owner’s manual should explain what types of filters are best for your furnace, and how often they need to be changed.
-Keep in mind that a high-efficiency air filter will trap more dirt than a conventional filter and may need to be replaced more frequently to keep your furnace from overheating.
+Your owner’s manual should explain what types of filters are best for your furnace.
+It will also tell you how often they need to be changed.
+Keep in mind that a high-efficiency air filter will trap more dirt than a conventional filter.
+As a result, it may need to be replaced more frequently to keep your furnace from overheating.

-6. Schedule checkups for all home heating systems.
+Schedule checkups for all home heating systems.
 Regular maintenance can helps keep furnaces, wood stoves, chimneys and other home heating components in top working order.
-Experts recommend that you schedule an annual inspection by a qualified professional for each system, but service intervals may vary from one system or manufacturer to another, so play it safe and check your owner’s manual or contact heating system manufacturer for guidance
+Experts recommend that you schedule an annual inspection by a qualified professional for each system.
+However, service intervals may vary from one system or manufacturer to another.
+So, play it safe and check your owner’s manual or contact heating system manufacturer for guidance

-9. Protect exterior water valves.
-Hose bibs located in an unheated garage or on the outside of your home may need to be covered to prevent freezing damage.
+Hose bibs located in an unheated garage or on the outside of your home may need to be covered.
+This will aid in preventing freezing damage.
 Inexpensive insulating covers work well, but it’s still a good idea to shut off and drain the water supply.